 Also, Galarraga finished his game off by retiring the first batter after the blown call.
 You guessed it, people are congratulating him on pitching a 28-out perfect game.

-And as a Crowning Moment of Funny, on August 20, 2010, Galarraga faced the Indians for the first time since the near-perfect game and tossed 4 2/3 innings of perfect baseball before giving up a hit (finished with a seven-inning shutout).
-A reporter asked Galarraga how many Indians he retired in row, and Gallaraga smiled and said, "Forty-two," while pointing at a plaque in his locker commemorating the 28-out game.
+And as a Funny Moment, on August 20, 2010, Galarraga faced the Indians for the first time since the near-perfect game and tossed 4 2/3 innings of perfect baseball before giving up a hit (finished with a seven-inning shutout).
+A reporter asked Galarraga how many Indians he retired in row, and Galarraga smiled and said, "Forty-two," while pointing at a plaque in his locker commemorating the 28-out game.

 The Minnesota Twins saluting Bobby Cox, in his last season as Manager of former world-series rivals the Atlanta Braves at Target Field on June 11, 2010.

 Later that same year, Cox's last game of his career as a manager was the fourth game of the National League Division Series, in which the Braves were eliminated by the San Francisco Giants.
 After the game, Cox came out of the dugout for a big round of applause from the fans and both teams.
 During the post-game conference, Giants manager Bruce Bochy was somewhat emotional, because of the high regard that he had for Cox.

 When the Texas Rangers went through their amazing postseason run in 2010, they celebrated as most teams would celebrate - with champagne.
 But they knew that star player Josh Hamilton had previous alcohol issues, so when he was with them, they celebrated with ginger ale instead.
 It brings a tear to the eye to see teammates thinking about each other so much.